f5devcentral/f5-agility-labs-automation/docs/class03/class03.rst

 Class 3- Application Deployments with BIG-IP and Application Services (AS3)
 ===========================================================================

 This class provides hands-on experience using F5's AS3 declarative interface for configuration of a BIG-IP.
+You will use AS3 for configuration by sending directly to BIG-IP and alternatively BIG-IQ.

 The class will cover the following topics in the labs that follow:

-- Postman Basics
 - AS3 declarations
+- Using Postman to send AS3 declarations
-- VS Code Schema validations
+- Using Visual Studio Code to perform AS3 Schema validations
+- Create, delete, and modify VIPs using AS3
-- Deleting AS3 VIP
+- Using AS3 to apply WAF security policy
-- AS3 with WAF configuration
+- How you can use AS3 with muliple applications per tenant
-- Adding app to existing tenant
-- Modify existing AS3 Application
-- Use traffic policy in AS3 declaration
+- Use of AS3 with multiple tenants
 - Using BIG-IQ to push AS3 declarations

+Expected time to complete: **1 hour, 20 minutes**

 We will be using a jumpbox to connect to the lab environment.
-Click on the lab link given out during class and select the RDP option to connect to the lab box.

-Expected time to complete: **1 hour**

-We will be using a jumpbox to connect to the lab environment.
-Click on the lab link given out during class and select the RDP option to connect to the lab box.
+Go to the next section for details on how to connect to the lab environment.